Nooch98/PassGuard-OS/README.md

 PassGuard OS comes with a standard `breach_db.txt`, but you can generate your own custom threat database using any wordlist (like the full RockYou or specialized leaks).

-We provide a Python script in the repository to convert plain-text passwords into the **SHA-1 Prefix** format used by our audit engine.
+I provide a Python script in the repository to convert plain-text passwords into the **SHA-1 Prefix** format used by our audit engine.

 #### **How to Generate Your Own Database**